Written by Tomas Meskauskas on

 Evil has very similar characteristics to dozens of other ransomware-type viruses such as FireCrypt, Merry Christmas, Erebus, and OpenToYou.
 Research shows that most ransomware encrypts files and makes ransom demands.
 Therefore, the only major differences between these viruses are size of ransom and type of encryption algorithm used.
 Cyber criminals often proliferate ransomware via spam emails (infectious attachments), third party download sources (peer-to-peer networks, ftp, free file hosting websites, freeware download websites, etc.), malicious software update tools, and trojans.
 Therefore, be cautious when opening files received from suspicious emails and never download any software from unofficial sources.
 Using a legitimate anti-virus/anti-spyware suite and keeping your installed applications up-to-date is also essential.
 Be aware, however, that cyber criminals are capable of exploiting software bugs/flaws to infect the system.
 Therefore, software should never be updated via third party tools.

-Text presented within Evil ransomware HTML file:
+Text presented within Evil ransomware HTML file (old version):

 Hello.
 Your UID: -